Composite Shingles vs. Asphalt: Which Roof Material is Right for Your Home?

 Home Genius Exterior Project Manager inpecting completed roof installation

-Energy efficiency also factors into the environmental equation.
-Lighter-colored composite shingles reflect more solar radiation than dark asphalt, potentially reducing cooling costs by 10–15% in sun-heavy regions.
-If sustainability ranks high on your priority list, composite and metal roofing materials both outperform traditional asphalt.
+• When it comes to energy efficiency, lighter-colored composite shingles reflect more solar radiation than dark asphalt, potentially reducing cooling costs by 10–15% in sun-heavy regions.

 • Budget-conscious homeowners (under 10 years in the home): Architectural asphalt delivers solid performance at the lowest entry point.
 You’ll get a reliable 25–30 year roof without the premium investment.